Add SNMPv3 users

 Note

-When using SNMPv3 with clustering or High Availability, if you add a new cluster unit after the initial cluster formation or you replace a High Availability unit, then SNMPv3 users are not replicated to the new unit.
-You must remove the users, re-add them, and then redeploy your configuration to force the users to replicate to the new unit.
+If you add a new cluster unit or replace a High Availability unit when using SNMPv3 with clustering or High Availability, SNMPv3 users are not replicated to the new unit.
+Remove the users, add them again, and redeploy your configuration to replicate users to the new unit.

 The authentication algorithm options are MD5 (deprecated, pre-6.5 only), SHA, SHA224, SHA256, and SHA384.